St Lawrence CE Primary School

-The majority of children at St Lawrence have attended after school sports clubs.
+The majority of children at St Lawrence attend after school sports clubs.
 Many are now part of clubs run by associations in Alton and the surrounding towns for example: swimming, gymnastics, football and cricket.
-Their successes are celebrated during our weekly Celebration assembly.

 Leo Maliphant has organised a range of interschool competitions including swimming galas and cross country races which many children have participated in.

 Children from St Lawrence attend swimming lessons in Year 3.
 This is followed up in Year 4 if they are still unable to swim 25 m.

 In Year 6 all children can swim competently, confidently and proficiently over a distance of 25m with a range of strokes.
 They have some experience of self rescue.